Inselnova Wiki Play

 How It Grows

 The Black Tide grows crudely and directly.
-It favors only those works that help it gather raw materials and launch fleets: the Main HouseMain House, raw-material camps, the BarracksBarracks, and the HarbourHarbour.
+It favors those works that help it gather raw materials and launch fleets: the Main HouseMain House, raw-material camps, the BarracksBarracks, and the HarbourHarbour.
+It also raises a ChurchChurch on its holdings — not to worship, but as a reliquary to store the lumen it raids from glowing shores.
+A Tide church stores lumen but never produces any of its own.

-Civic buildings, churches, housing, stores, walls, and towers, are ignored entirely.
-Resources are spent on military production as quickly as they come in.
-The Tide now bootstraps its raw-material camps and then leans on world-level production advantages rather than endlessly deepening every mine before it sails.
+Other civic works — housing, stores, walls, and towers — are ignored entirely.
+Resources are spent on military production and church-storage as quickly as they come in.
+The Tide bootstraps its raw-material camps and then leans on world-level production advantages rather than endlessly deepening every mine before it sails.

 The Tide's principal warship: cheap enough to mass and swift enough to keep pressure on marked shores.